 - Providence College Master of Arts in Teaching Mathematics (MAT) Program

 - University of Rhode Island Physical Education Graduate Program

 Discover Top Rhode Island Cities for a Graduate Program

 |Population||Median Household Income||Median Gross Rent||% of person having a bachelor's degree or higher|

 Explore our sponsored listings, or fill out our form to be matched with graduate schools in Rhode Island that may be the ideal fit for you.
 See a school or program that interests you?
 Click to request more information!

 Guaranteed paid internships and NAAB-accredited.
 Exciting two- and three-year options available in the M.Arch program offered by the School of Architecture, Art, and Historic Preservation.

 The department offers a Master of Science degree with thesis (30 credits) and non-thesis (33 credits) options.
 Additional courses may be required in either option if they are missing from the academic background.

-Study at the only law school in Rhode Island and gain a competitive edge with a dual degree in one of today's hottest fields, Cybersecurity..
+Study at the only law school in Rhode Island and earn a dual J.D./M.S.
+Criminal Justice degree program in just three years.

 New England Tech’s Master’s of Construction Management program blends modern construction management theory, best practices, and technical skills with the contemporary business management principles that drive 21st century organizational...